Toric invariance of vertically parametrized systems: Locally toric systems

 \begin{example} The vertical system $F$ in \Cref{ex:infinitely_many_cosets} has invariance for the maximal-rank matrix $A= $.
 As $s+d=2<3=n$, $F$ is not generically locally $\T_A$-toric.
 As $F$ is nondegenerate, $\VV_{>0}(F_\k)$ is a union of infinitely many lines whenever not empty. \end{example}

-\Cref{thm:characterization_local_toricity} completely characterizes generic local toricity, once a maximal-rank matrix $A$ for which $F$ is invariant has been found.
-Conditions (i) and (ii) illustrate that generic local toricity does not rely on $\GG$, as long as $\ker(C)\cap \GG^m\neq \varnothing$.
-In \Cref{prop:nondeg} below, which gives a sufficient condition for local toricity, the choice of $\GG$ might be relevant.
+\Cref{thm:characterization_generic_local_toricity} completely characterizes {when a system is generically locally toric}, once a maximal-rank matrix $A$ for which $F$ is invariant has been found. {The equivalence of (ii) and (iii) shows that being generically locally toric does not depend on $\GG$}, as long as $\ker(C)\cap \GG^m\neq \varnothing$. {In \Cref{prop:nondeg} below, we give a sufficient condition for being locally toric in all of $\GG^m$ (not just generically), where the choice of $\GG$ plays a bigger role.}